How does morality relate to God? Is the acknowledgement of God even necessary for practicing morality?

 Ironically, modern technology has also made us quite deaf to nature's message with all its distractions.
 A disproportionate amount of our time is spent on activities that do not support our life, and many activities that actually shorten it.

 Regardless, morality has only one purpose and relies on only one principle.
 Morality is those actions and behaviors that lead to the good health and well-being of individuals and communities.
-Practice behaviors that lead to good health and happiness for ourselves and others, and we will be moral citizens.
+When we practice behaviors that lead to good health and happiness for ourselves and others, we will be moral citizens.